-A gift guess is a very simple way to make exchanging presents a little more fun.
 For this activity, employees buy a random gift and wrap it in a way that others can't tell what it is or where it came from.
-When it comes time to swap presents, have each employee hold up his or her gift while the others guess what's inside.
+When it comes time to swap presents, have each employee hold up their gift while the others guess what's inside.
 The first person to guess correctly gets to keep the gift.
 Employees can give hints if necessary, but they shouldn't be obvious.
-Go around until all of the gifts have been exchanged.
+Go around until all the gifts have been exchanged.

 Reading is a gift in its own right, and this exchange works especially well if your office is full of bookworms.
-Have each employee bring in a copy of his or her favorite book, or a book by his or her favorite author.
+Have each employee bring in a copy of their favorite book, or a book by their favorite author.
 To decide who gets which book, simply draw names out of a hat.
-And to make things even more special, you can ask employees to write a note to the recipient explaining why that book is so important to them.
+To make things even more special, you can ask employees to write a note to the recipient explaining why that book is so important to them.
 Not only is it a fun and inexpensive way to exchange gifts, but your employees can learn a lot about one another and discover a new author they may love.

-To do a gift grab (also known as a grab bag), all of your employees have to bring in a small, wrapped gift under a certain price limit.
-Put a number on each wrapped gift, place corresponding numbers in a hat and have participants draw one to determine which gift they get.
+To do a gift grab (also known as a grab bag), employees bring in a small, wrapped gift under a certain price limit.
+Put a number on each wrapped gift, place corresponding numbers in a hat, and have participants draw one to determine which gift they get.
 Alternatively, don't label the gifts, and have all employees select theirs in the order of the numbers they drew.

-Nearly everyone in the office drinks coffee or tea or, at the very least, has a use for a coffee mug.
-Why not make gift giving much simpler by limiting your employees to exchanging fun and decorative coffee mugs?
+Nearly everyone in the office has a use for a coffee mug.
+Why not make gift giving much simpler by limiting your employees to exchanging fun and decorative mugs?
 Assign everyone a random recipient (you can draw names from a hat, as in a Secret Santa exchange), and set a price limit.
-To make it even more fun, have employees fill their mugs with little edible treats, like candies or hot cocoa packets.
+To make it even more fun, have employees fill their mugs with edible treats, like candies or hot cocoa packets.

 Instead of giving out presents, why not do some good while spreading holiday cheer?
-Have everyone write down their names and favorite charity on a piece of paper, put it in a hat and then let each employee take turns selecting names.
+Have everyone write down their names and favorite charity on a piece of paper to put in a hat, and then let employees take turns selecting names.
 Then, employees will make a small donation (again, set a limit for the amount) to that charity in the selected person's name.

 Even if you're not great at cooking, everyone has a favorite recipe.
 A fun alternative to giving actual presents is to exchange your favorite recipes, but not just a card with instructions.
 Employees should make a gift basket complete with the instructions and the ingredients needed to make the dish.
 To choose who gets which baskets, draw names out of a hat.